reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/filtering.md

 ---
 layout: default
 category: Concepts
-title: Shell - Filtering
+title: Filtering (client side)
 ---

-### Filtering (client side)
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

+## Supported operators

-The response returned from the platform can also be filtered on the client side by using the `--filter` argument.
+The response returned from the platform can also be filtered on the client side by using the `filter` argument.

-The `--filter` parameter uses a query language which supports the following operators:
+The `filter` parameter uses a query language which supports the following operators:

 |operator|description|usage|
 |--------|-----------|-----|